Downloads Improving your Tx

 OpenTX 2.2 branch

-Latest OpenTX major version with added support for the FrSky Horus X12S and X10 and Taranis Q X7 radios (plus X-Lite starting with 2.2.2).
+Previous major version, now stable and still supported for normal use, but no new features or bugfixes will be implemented.
+2.2 added support for the FrSky Horus X12S and X10 and Taranis Q X7 radios (plus X-Lite starting with 2.2.2).
+This version drops support for AVR-based radios, for those see 2.1 below.
 Please read this page for more details about other changes.
-As usual with each major release new sound packs are needed, information is on the page.
+As usual with each major release new SD card contents are needed, information is on the page.

 The nightly builds are automatic builds that are build every day.
 As during development, critical bugs might be introduced, these versions should not be used for flying.
 Additionally a backup of EEPROM should be done before flashing these firmware.
 The nightly builds are only intented to verify if bugfixes/new features work as expected.
 We provide no changelogs for these builds.
 To get a rough idea about the changes you can look at the git commit log.

 Deprecated, no more support will be given but firmware downloads are still available for the time being.
 It is the last version to support AVR-based radios (9X/9XR with stock board, Gruvin9x, DIY MEGA2560).
 2.1 introduced completely new telemetry handling compared to 2.0, and also requires a different sound pack (see below).
 The original upgrade notes from 2.0 to 2.1 can be found here.

 This branch is the first to support the FrSky Taranis X9E (tray version).